When in Lisbon if you’re keen to watch a particular match, then the likelihood is you’ll be heading to a bar to catch the big game.

 We’re not only talking about football (soccer).
 If you’re interested in rugby, cricket or American football, you may also find here a place to sit down to watch a few games.

-With 30 TVs, two giant screens and over 3,000 channels, The Couch solves the problem of a Chelsea v Manchester United happening at the same time of a Benfica-Sporting CP derby.
+With 2 bars (two different locations) and 48 TVs, 60 sports and 800 channels, The Couch solves the problem of a Chelsea v Manchester United happening at the same time of a Benfica-Sporting CP derby.
 This is also the place to watch sports other than football (soccer).
 Just tell at the bar what game (or sport) you want, and they’ll tell you which TV it’s going to be on.

 2. The George Pub